TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/029 Update Todo feature.md

 > As a User I can complete a Todo, so that I can mark things as done

 We want to be able to change the completed status.
-And we also want to be able to change the owner, so that a Todo can be reassigned.\
+And we also want to be able to change the owner, so that a Todo can be reassigned.
+And maybe it is at some point needed to change the title of the Todo.\
 This means we want to be able to send a Todo item to the server, have it verify the data, and then update an existing Todo.

 Same approach, application first, then data layer, and then Web API.